Aronoff for Congress in Texas' 29th District

 It is my goal and desire to share the ideas and values that can give everyone an equal chance to fulfill their life’s destiny to the best of their ability.
 I believe in Ronald Reagan’s analysis that “The person who agrees with you 80 percent of the time is a friend and an ally - not a 20 percent traitor.”
 I want to demonstrate that the values I have embraced will enhance life’s opportunities for all people living in the US.

 Honorable and Lively Debate

-I look forward to an honorable and lively debate on the issues with State Senator Sylvia Garcia, the Democrat candidate.
-If the residents of the 29th district will give me a chance to explain my views, and they will listen with an open mind, I am confident the voters will vote for me and I can become their next US Congressman.
+I look forward to an honorable and lively debate on the issues with State Senator Sylvia Garcia.
+If the residents of the 29th district will give me a chance to explain my views, and listen with an open mind, I am confident the voters will find the right person to place their trust in.

 Challenge and a Better Pathway

 My challenge will be exactly how to get the people to listen to and analyze both my opponent’s and my perspectives on how to manage the problems facing both the country and our great city of Houston, as it continues to rebound from the devastating blows delivered by Hurricane Harvey.
 I am confident I can provide the better pathway to raise our children and pursue life’s treasures.

 Used during WWII to solve labor shortage, it could work again